Trees were felled across Canberra, including at Parliament House |

 "Cave has spoken about how he now enjoys engaging with the audience, telling The Australian "it feels very much a communal thing between what's going on on stage and the audience".

-Hobart audience, including when the entire crowd chimed in during Into My Arms after he fumbled the lyrics and let the punters finish the now anthemic Cave classic.
+That was evident many times with the Hobart audience, including when the entire crowd chimed in during Into My Arms after he fumbled the lyrics and let the punters finish the now anthemic Cave classic.

 There were several moments of holding hands out-stretched from the front rows.

-A 30-minute encore saw him turn it over to the audience for suggestions with the powerful Stagger Lee the choice, before ending the night with the ethereal and soulful
+A 30-minute encore saw him turn it over to the audience for suggestions with the powerful Stagger Lee the choice, before ending the night with the ethereal and soulful Push the Sky Away.

-The tour continues across Australia and New Zealand this month before moving to the US and Canada for 20 gigs mid-year.
+The tour continues across Australia and New Zealand this month before moving to the US and Canada for 20 gigs mid-year."

 The Sick Bag Song